fVazquezs/movies/README.md

     npm start
     ```

-Data is setup and you can reload your page
+Data is setup and you can reload your pag

+## TODO list
+1. Unit tests
+2. Clean code patterns
+3. Additional nice to have UI feature, ex.: button colors